mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

 The above command results in a tabular representation of the characteristics being printed on the console.
-If one intends to write them into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file instead, the argument `--store-model-characteristics` may be used:
+If one intends to write them into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file instead, the argument `--save-model-characteristics` may be used:

 ````{tab} BOOMER
    ```text